 I started looking at everything in my life through time.
 How was I spending it — in my thoughts, my emotions, on social media, and who with?
 My attitude shifted.
 If I was confused, or the other person seemed to be, I cleared it up.
 I didn’t text with anyone other than logistics.
 My communication style became only clear, kind, respectful, funny, and authentic.

-Only six weeks after saying Thank You For Not Wasting My Time (after a long search), and living it, I met the man who would become my husband.
+Only eight weeks after saying Thank You For Not Wasting My Time, and living it, I met the man who would become my husband.
 (See “How To Get What You Want… Faster” for a step by step.)

 Thank You For Not Wasting My Time isn’t about rushing through life.
 On the contrary.
 It’s important to slow down and spend time on the things you want to, or need to, or enjoy spending time on.
 It’s about valuing how you spend your time.
 Saving time by using clarity.
 Not demand, not drama, not distraction, clarity.